Crunch

 Note: for the 91 day test, qualitative evidence will also be looked at to determine your residency, such as whether or not you’ve bought property abroad.
 If this is seen as insufficient to suggest you’ve left the UK, you will be treated as a resident for the first three years, after which the situation will be reviewed.

 What implications does this have?
 If you are only a UK resident for part of a tax year you may, in certain circumstances, have your tax adjusted so you only pay on income and capital gains for the part of the year that you are living in the UK.
-This is called ‘split-year treatment’.
+This is known as ‘split-year treatment’.

 This is especially relevant if you end up having to pay tax in the country you are currently living in.
 Note that every country has its own laws on residency and tax, so it’s recommended that you seek the advice of a specialist in the relevant country.